 By Kendall McElroy

 Brendan Fraser dominated the heart’s of cinema-goers throughout the 90’s in classics such as George of the Jungle and The Mummy trilogy.
-His face, once a staple in the minds of film-enjoyers, soon faded into the background, many not even realizing he had left before his lackluster return as a supporting character of premium cable show, The Affair.
+His face, once a staple in the minds of film-enjoyers, soon faded into the background, with many not even realizing he had left before his lackluster return as a supporting character of premium cable show, The Affair.